Social Engineering Attacks: 9 Critical Insights Into the Most Dangerous Cyber Threat

 What Are Social Engineering Attacks?

-Instead of hacking machines, attackers hack people.
+In simple terms, instead of hacking machines, attackers hack people.

 Key Characteristics of Social Engineering Attacks